#hotgoss redux: Dating Apps Pt. 1: An Appetizer

 - Or to not go too far out of your social circle.
 Apps like Hinge rely on common connections to make matches.
 Similarly, Tinder has an option to list Facebook friends you have in common.
 That sense of security can be really helpful.
 One woman said, “In college everyone kind of knew everyone else.
 Even if you weren’t friends, you had this community in common.
 But when I moved to New York it was like a big scary dating jungle.
 How can I vet someone I meet at a bar or at work?
 I have a rule that I only swipe on people I have mutual friends with because if anything I can get a second opinion.
 Plus, it’s a good conversation starter!”

 - Cuz you're #busy.
 Millennials are busy.
 We’re working multiple jobs, staying out late with friends, and engaged in an increasing number of outside of school or work hobbies.
-This Guardian article suggests that dating apps are time saving matchmakers.
+This Guardian article suggests that dating apps are time-saving matchmakers.

 - To find common interests.
-Says Catherine, “You can use apps as a sure-fire way to weed out people whose interests don’t align with yours.
+Says Catherine, “You can use apps as a way to weed out people whose interests don’t align with yours.
 I always put in my dating profile that I’m a feminist.
 Sometimes people who message me are looking to start something, but I also get people who are really interested in talking about that.
 I’d rather know up-front than find out later that there’s this fundamental difference between me and another person.”
 Apps like Twine, J-Date, FetLife, even FarmersOnly (it’s just for farmers!) rely on people’s desire to date someone with shared interests or values.

 - Because it's easier to say no. Like Oronde said on the episode, if someone approaches you in public, you can’t just swipe them away.
 The ability to reject someone without having to say it to their face is double-edged sword when it comes to dating apps, but it certainly is a tool.
 It also means that you’re already starting a conversation with someone for whom you had some initial interest.

 - Not for dating at all!
 Digging a little deeper into some research, it turns out a large portion of millennials aren’t even using Tinder for actual dates!
 In one survey, almost 70% of Tinder users said they’d never actually been on a date with anyone from the app.
-Clearly, some people just like to swipe!
+Clearly, some people just like to swipe.

 - When you're traveling.
 Even if you don’t using dating apps in your hometown, lots of people use them when they’re on the road.
 Whether you’re looking for a buddy to share lunch with, someone to show you the town, or a romantic end to your vacation, you’re not alone in using apps on the go.
 Says Catherine, “I’ve had a number of really positive Tinder experience when I’ve been on vacation.
-I like traveling alone because I can be the boss of my own schedule, but sometimes you want someone to show you around a little bit.
+I like traveling alone because I can be the boss of my own schedule.
+But sometimes you want someone to show you around a little bit.
 It’s easier to trust a local I meet and vet online than the rando who hits on me at the bookstore.
 I’ve also had some really romantic hook-ups in new cities!”

 - For hooking up.
 Hey.
 Sometimes you just want a quick hookup.
-And as long as everyone is on the same page, and treating each other with respect, that’s okay.
+And as long as everyone is on the same page, and treating each other with consent and respect, that’s okay.
 This survey said that 29% of their respondents used Tinder for casual hook ups.

 - To find a relationship.
 According to Tinder’s own research, a majority of folks (80%) on the app want to find romance and long-term relationships.
 This research was paid for by Tinder (though performed by a non-affiliated research group) and a number of social scientists said more research needs to be done to confirm the initial findings.
 However, separate studies have found that relationships started online or through an app were no more likely to break up than those started offline.
 And if you’re looking for hope and inspiration for your next relationship, there’s plenty of examples of healthy, happy couples who met on Tinder or other apps.